stratustech/chef-guacamole/README.md

 # Recipes

-* default.rb -- installs guacamole via debian based distribution
+* default -- Installs guacamole using distro packages.

+* sourceforge -- Downloads guacamole packages from sourceforge tarball and creates a local package repository to install from.

 # Author